Terri’s Stage 3A Relapsed KRAS+ Non-Small Cell Lung Cancer Story

 Initially, I went back and had a CT scan, and it was just very simple.
-You just laid on the table and the machine did all the work, and there was no prep.
+You just laid on the table, and the machine did all the work.
+There was no prep.

 They could still see there was something going on.
 In order to prove to the insurance and all the other powers that be that we needed to extend testing past that, I had to do another CT scan, where they injected some dye into me,

 It’s a couple of hours, and it’s simple stuff.
 Just lying there, the machine does all the work, nothing hard, nothing painful, very quick, very painless, except for the stress around waiting.

 The PET scan is a little bit more extensive.
 That’s where they do a whole-body scan, basically from the neck down.
 You have to do a certain amount of fasting, not eat sugar, and eat all high-protein items, because they inject a special sugar inside of your body to be able to find any sort of metabolic activity, which would be something that would be indicative of cancer.

 The waiting around and having the test is very stressful.

 Did you deal with scanxiety waiting for scan results?

 The scanxiety doesn’t really hit until later.
 Now, doing follow-ups, and I’m 4 years down the road.
 Then you’re not even sure what you’re waiting for.

 When you’re first diagnosed, I think that it was really a very stressful time for me, as it is for most people.
 You don’t know what’s coming; you don’t know what’s next.